 Call your lender

-If you suspect a payment was erroneously reported as late, call the lender ask to have it removed.
+If you suspect a payment was erroneously reported as late, call the lender and ask to have it removed.
 You may need to escalate your request to a manager or direct your request to a specific department that can approve your request.

 You could also write your request and send it to the lender.
 If the payment was reported late in error, include any proof supporting your case.